 Bakersfield CA, 93301

-WISDOM: Continue learning, take classes, go to seminars.
+Wisdom: Continue learning, take classes, go to seminars.
 Today is an ever changing work environment.
-Falling behind is way to easy.
+Falling behind is way too easy.

 Environmental Analysis and Planning